About Us

 About the MDSC

 In the early years, parents met in a living room to share information about their children, provide support for each other and strategize how to educate their families, schools and communities.
-More than 28 years later, the MDSC has over 3,000 members, an energetic Board of Directors, a dynamic management team, and a vision to ensure that every person with Down syndrome has the opportunity to reach his or her full potential.
+More than three decades later, the MDSC has over 3,500 members, an energetic Board of Directors, a dynamic management team, and a vision to ensure that every person with Down syndrome has the opportunity to reach his or her full potential.
 Today, the MDSC is on the cutting edge of Down syndrome advocacy at a time when an innovative, forward-thinking vision is needed.
 New non-invasive prenatal tests are changing the way Down syndrome is diagnosed, which in turn poses difficult ethical issues and raises questions about the future for the Down syndrome community.
 In these complex times, more expectant parents than ever need support and guidance to make informed decisions.
 Fortunately, the MDSC is positioned to tackle these dilemma and advocate on behalf of all people with Down syndrome, their families and loved ones.
-With 28 years of experience behind us - and a wealth of connections and expertise - we are prepared to meet these families' needs on a number of levels through longstanding, proven programs and bold new initiatives.
+With over 30 years of experience behind us - and a wealth of connections and expertise - we are prepared to meet these families' needs on a number of levels through longstanding, proven programs and bold new initiatives.
 The MDSC offers a broad array of programs to serve people with Down syndrome and their families throughout the state.
 These include:

 Working hand-in-hand with maternity hospitals, OB/GYN practices, genetic counselors, and many others across the Commonwealth, the MDSC First Call program has launched a comprehensive outreach program to provide medical providers with resources and training on best practices in delivering the diagnosis of Down syndrome to expectant parents.
-(In 2011, MDSC's Family Support Director Sarah Cullen and Board member Dr. Brian Skotko trained more than 300 health care providers, sharing the latest information and resources.)
-On a federal level, the MDSC teams with Down syndrome leaders across the country, reaching consensus on difficult issues and collectively lobbying our leaders on Capitol Hill.
-On the state level, the MDSC works proactively with key policymakers to keep them abreast of and enlist their support for our policy priorities.
-As we have over the past nearly three decades, the MDSC will continue to ensure that all individuals in Massachusetts with Down syndrome are valued, included, and given every opportunity to pursue fulfilling lives.
+In 2016, MDSC shared information and resources with over 700 health care professionals throughout Massachusetts.
+On a federal level, the MDSC teams with Down syndrome leaders across the country, reaching consensus on difficult issues and collectively lobbying our leaders on Capitol Hill to pass landmark legislation like the ABLE Act.
+On the state level, the MDSC works proactively with key policymakers to keep them abreast of and enlist their support to pass our policy priorities, which have included the Down Syndrome Information Act, Real Lives Bill, National Background Check Bill, and most recently, the Organ Transplant Non-Discrimination Bill.
+As we have for more than three decades, the MDSC will continue to ensure that all individuals in Massachusetts with Down syndrome are valued, included, and given every opportunity to pursue fulfilling lives. |